 Reminder: You don’t have to have kids in your wedding party

 Before we dive in, we just want to remind you that having kids in your wedding party is not mandatory.
 You don’t have to do it!
 If you don’t have any children you’re close to, it’s not worth the hassle of recruiting your second cousin’s twin sons, who you’ve only met once, just to try and get some cute wedding photos (spoiler alert: those cute photos don’t come easy!).
 Having children in your wedding is a lot of work and you shouldn’t be scraping the barrel of kids you kind-of know just to find two cute five year olds to hold some flowers.

-Of course, if you do have important children in your life (like maybe, your own!), you should absolutely include them in your wedding.
+Of course, if you do have important children in your life (like maybe, your own!), you should absolutely include kids in your wedding.
 So here are our 10 rules for having kids in your wedding party:

 The idea of an adorable ring bearer coming down the aisle is enough to elicit a round of “Awwwws” from almost anyone.
 But do you know what’s not so adorable?
 Turning around five minutes before the ceremony to find out that sweet little Taylor has totally misplaced the rings!
 Rule #1 when it comes to children in wedding parties: Do not give them anything valuable!

 Instead of allowing your ring bearer to hold onto the rings, consider giving the rings to an adult member of the wedding party and having your little ring bearer be strictly symbolic.
-If you do want your child ring bearer to carry the rings, make sure you give them to her or him just a minute before he or she walks down the aisle – and that someone is keeping an eye on the bling at all times!
+If you do want your child ring bearer to carry the rings, make sure you give the rings to them just a minute before they walk down the aisle – and that someone is keeping an eye on the bling at all times!

 This goes for anything else you consider valuable on your wedding day.
 Children are awesome but mistakes happen, especially when you’re trusting a five year old to wear a special irreplaceable heirloom bracelet from grandma!